 After unscrewing the hose, remove it and set it aside, taking care to retrieve the sealing washer for use later.

-While we’re talking about this, I should mention that the fittings at each end of the shower hose are not interchangeable.
-One end will only fit the showerhead and the other will only fit the shower unit.
+While we’re talking about this, it's important to note that the fittings at each end of the shower hose are not interchangeable.
+One end will only fit the shower head and the other will only fit the shower unit.
 Be guided by the installation instructions supplied by the manufacturer.
 They are invaluable!

-You have now connected the showerhead to the shower hose.
+Then, tighten the cone onto the shower head.
+You have now connected the shower head to the shower hose.

 To make it even easier for you, we've prepared this demonstration video.
-It’s a simple step-by-step guide to show you how to replace a showerhead:
+It’s a simple step-by-step guide to show you how to install or replace a shower head: